 - Accessibility All Areas?
 UK live music industry perceptions of current practice and Information and Communication Technology improvements to accessibility for music festival attendees who are Deaf or disabled (2020).

 The research also was the catalyst for the creation of a new online course - Attitude is Everything Disability Equality for the Live Event Industry Training - offered by Falmouth University.

 Impact & recognition

-Post publication, elements of this research were presented to an audience of professional practitioners from the international festival industry at the A Greener Festival - Green Events Innovation conference on 3rd March 2020 in London.
+Post publication, elements of this research were presented to an audience of professional practitioners from the international festival industry at the A Greener Future - Green Events Innovation conference on 3rd March 2020 in London.